ESTHERADESANYA/LITA-CAPSTONE-PROJECT/README.md

 PowerBI: Data visualization and reporting
 ```
 ### METHODOLOGY:
+### Data Collection
 ```
-Data Cleaning and Analysis on Excel: I removed duplicates by highligting and using the remove duplicates features, utilized Pivot tables to summarize data, Filter to improve data visualization and enhance insights, Charts to visualize trends and pattern, Slicer for interactive filtering.
-Data Cleaning and Transformation on PowerBI:
-I used power query editor to clean and transform data. i removed duplicates using remove Duplicates feature. i changed data types using the data type feature.
-I checked for data consistency using the column quality, column profile, and column distribution.
-Data visualization: created interactive dashboards,used visualization(e.g, charts, cards,tables), filtered data using Slicers.
+The dataset for the analysis was provided by LITA Incubator Hub.
 ```

+### EXPLORATORY DATA ANALYSIS (EDA)
+1. Data Cleaning and Analysis on Excel:
+   1. Data loading and inspection
+   2. Checked for Null values and removed duplicates by highligting and using the remove duplicates features.
+   3. Utilized Pivot tables to summarize data, Filter to improve data visualization and enhance insights.
+   4. Charts to visualize trends and pattern, Slicer for interactive filtering.

+2. Data Cleaning and Transformation on PowerBI:
+- Used power query editor to clean and transform data.
+- Removed duplicates using remove Duplicates feature.
+- Changed data types using the data type feature.
+- Checked for data consistency using the column quality, column profile, and column distribution.
+- Data visualization: created Power BI dashboard that visualizes the insights found in Excel and SQL which include a sales overview, top-performing products, and
+regional breakdowns.
+(e.g, charts, cards,tables).

+3. CALCULATIONS
+- calculate metrics such as average sales per product and total revenue by region.

 ### SQL QUERIES
 ```
 create database Sales_Data_Capstone